Wavenumber-explicit hp-FEM analysis for Maxwell's equations with impedance boundary conditions: Frequency splittings

 In order to construct the splitting, we start by recalling the definition of the Fourier transform for {sufficiently smooth} functions with compact support

 and the inversion formula

 These formulas extend to tempered distributions and in particular to functions in $L^{2}(\mathbb{R}^{3})$.
-Next, we introduce a frequency splitting for functions in $\mathbb{R}^{3}$ which depends on $k$ and a parameter $\lambda>1$ by using the Fourier transform.
-The low- and high frequency part is given by
+Next, we introduce a frequency splitting for functions in $\mathbb{R}^{3}$ that depends on $k$ and a parameter $\lambda>1$ by using the Fourier transformation.
+The low and high frequency part is given by

 where $\chi_{\delta}$ is the characteristic function of the open ball with radius $\delta>0$ centered at the origin.
 We note the splitting $H_{\mathbb{R} ^{3}}+L_{\mathbb{R}^{3}}=I$.
 By using Stein's extension operator $\mathcal{E}_{\operatorname*{Stein}}$, \cite[Chap.~{VI}]{emstein} this splitting induces a frequency splitting for functions in Sobolev spaces in $\Omega$ via